What information am I sharing when I upload a packet capture?

 How long does analysis take?

-Analysis takes around 15 seconds per packet-capture.
-I implement a queue-based, distributed, processing model, meaning the time is actually relative to the number of captures in front of yours.
-On average, packet-captures take 2-3 minutes to be queued and analyzed under times of high load.
+Analysis takes around 15 seconds per packet capture.
+PacketTotal employs a queue-based, distributed processing model, meaning analysis time is proportional to the number of captures in front of yours.
+On average, packet captures take 2-3 minutes to be queued and analyzed under times of high load.

-PacketTotal presents information at a higher level than a tools such as WireShark.
-When I built this tool I was less concerned about duplicating functionality of these tools and more about automating the extraction of information that would be useful to security analysts and researchers.
+PacketTotal automates the analysis of your packet captures, with powerful back-end algorithms that produce clear visualizations of what's happening in your network traffic.
+We automate the extraction of information useful for security analysts, researchers, and defenders around the world.
 On top of extracting information useful to quickly understanding the scope of a security incident or how a particular piece of malware communicates, PacketTotal:

-Quite a few, the engine is 100% coded in Python and relies on a custom templating engine for page-rendering.
-At the heart of the tool I use three amazing open-source technologies to facilitate analysis, retention, and searching.
+Quite a few!
+The engine is 100% coded in Python and relies on a custom templating engine for page rendering.
+At the heart of PacketTotal, we use three phenomenal open-source technologies to facilitate analysis, retention, and searching.

-This is a very legitimate use-case, however one of the primary goals of this project was to allow open intel sharing of malicious packet-captures accross the InfoSec community.
-I am working on a private API which I plan on making available in mid-2017.
-For the time being, simply use one of the numerous .pcap editing tools to redact any information you do not want shared prior to upload.
+This is an excellent use case.
+One of the primary goals of this project was to allow open intel sharing of malicious packet captures accross the InfoSec community.
+We are currently developing a private API which we plan to make available at the start of 2018.
+For the time being, simply use one of the numerous pcap editing tools to redact any information you do not want shared prior to upload.